Rpinto02/DisasterResponsePipelines/README.md

 Third and last run the run.py in the app folder to launch the website:
 To visit the website simply type localhost:3001 in your browser of choice.
 example: python run.py

+## License

+## Issue/Bug

+Please open issues on github to report bugs or make feature requests.